VBedekovic/my-notepad/README.md

-# my-notepad
-My notepad program written in Python with the tkinter library.
-The project was an exercise for design patterns.

 # Notepad Program with Design Patterns

 This repository contains a notepad program implemented in Python, utilizing the tkinter library.
 The project was developed as an exercise to demonstrate the implementation of various design patterns.